We do not currently quote this product online, but to get a quote in under 15 minutes please give us a call.

 Collision car coverage can pay to repair or replace your SUV if it suffers extensive damage in an accident.
 This type of coverage can be claimed regardless of whether the policyholder is found to be liable for the accident.
 It can also be claimed whether the collision occurred with another vehicle, an animal, or even a grounded object on the road.

 Comprehensive car coverage, also known as parked car insurance, offers financial security against losses or damage that occur while your SUV is parked.
-Such risks may include theft, vandalism, fire, explosions and riots, flying and falling objects, and weather-related events.
+Such risks may include theft, vandalism, fire, explosions, riots, flying and falling objects, and weather-related events.
 With this type of coverage, you can file a claim to repair or replace your vehicle, so long as the vehicle was lost or damaged due to an insured peril.

 One more type of optional car insurance coverage popular among drivers is accident forgiveness.
 Accident forgiveness is additional coverage that can be added to your car insurance policy as an endorsement, to protect your driving record and to help prevent your insurance premium from increasing if you have an at-fault accident claim.
-Note: coverage and eligibility varies by province.
+Note: coverage and eligibility vary by province.

-A waiver of depreciation is a type of coverage that can be added as an endorsement or rider to an SUV insurance policy.
+A waiver of depreciation is a type of GAP insurance coverage that can be added as an endorsement or rider to an SUV insurance policy.
 It will cover the cost of buying a new vehicle if yours is totalled and deemed a write-off following an auto accident.

 Finally, loss of use coverage is another form of extra protection that can help you cover the cost of taking alternate transportation if your SUV is temporarily unusable due to an accident.
 For example, if your SUV is damaged in a collision and needs to be repaired, you can file a loss of use claim to cover the cost of renting a car or taking taxis while your SUV is in the shop.